damayantiazure/Automate-ADAppRegistration/README.md

 # AAD App Registration Automation
-1.Automating AAD App Registration using DevOps pipeline
+1. Automating AAD App Registration using DevOps pipeline

-2.The pipeline will use the input file (JSON) with App details and create the AAD App on Azure AD with the inputs provided in the file.
+2. The pipeline will use the input file (JSON) with App details and create the AAD App on Azure AD with the inputs provided in the file.
 Ex: API Permissions, granting admin consent etc.

 3. Using Azure CLI and DevOps YML pipeline